domschrei/aquaplanning/README.md

 * Equality (as a universal predicate `(= obj1 obj2)`)
 * Conditional effects (`when (...) (...)`)
 * Universal quantifications (inside preconditions, effects, initial state and goal)
-    - Conditional effects and quantifications cannot be used in a nested way right now.
 * Action costs (in its basic form `(:function total-cost - number)`, with constant positive cost per operator)

 These features (minus any mentioned restrictions) are more or less equivalent with the following [PDDL 3.1](https://helios.hud.ac.uk/scommv/IPC-14/repository/kovacs-pddl-3.1-2011.pdf) requirements: